-As you practice, it’s important to maintain deep, conscious breathing.
+When you practice yoga, it’s important to maintain deep, conscious breathing.
 Move mindfully and gradually, flowing with grace and inner peace.
 Invite your muscles to stretch and contract in a gentle and caring way.
-We never want to push ourselves into pain or try to go to far into a pose before the body is ready.
+We never want to push ourselves into pain or try to go too far into a pose before the body is ready.

-Here are nine poses to help enhancing the digestive process:
+Here are nine poses to help enhance the digestive process:

 Cat-cow spinal flexion

 On the hands and knees, move the spine back and forth gently.
 Inhaling deeply, lift the tailbone, drop the abdomen and lift the gaze, arching the back in cow pose.
 On the exhale, starting from the base of the spine, tuck the tailbone under, lift the abdomen and lower the gaze, rounding the back like a Halloween cat.
 Move at the pace of your breath.

 This aptly-named position involves lying on the back and pulling each knee, one at a time, in toward the chest or armpit on the same side of the body.
 Deepen the internal massage by reaching for the sole of the foot while pulling the knee in.
 Hold for several breaths on each side, allowing the lower intestines to relax with each exhalation.
 After, hug both knees and rock from side to side for a couple moments in order to relax the lower back.

 Twisting postures are a great way to “wring out” the inner organs, spurring the release of toxins from the physical body.
 (Be sure to drink plenty of water and herbal tea after yoga!)